 Fr.
 Zielinski, after much persuasion, was able to begin plans for a new church building.
-Gage Taylor, architect from Stevens Point, prepared the plans and specifications.
+Gage Taylor, the architect from Stevens Point, prepared the plans and specifications.
 Ground was broken by the pastor in July 1949.
 The members of the building committee were: Frank Schultz (treasurer).
 John Laskowski (secretaty), and John Hintz, Edward Dudzik, Anthony Bruski, Frank Gagas, Felix Kielpinski, John Dulak, Jr., Bernard Ramczyk, and Bernard Danczyk.
 The motion to build a church was made by Harry Helminiak.
-The parish in Torun, at that time, boasted membership of about fifty families.
+The parish in Torun, at that time, boasted a membership of about fifty families.
 For this building project, the people received financial help from benefactors in Stevens Point and surrounding Portage County as well as from many donors throughout Wisconsin and Illinois.
 The cost of the church was $50,000.

 The blessing of the cornerstone took place on October 16, 1949, by the Vicar General of the Diocese, Right Reverend Monsignor C. W. Gill with the Right Reverend Monsignor Julius Chylinski, Dean of Portage County assisting.
 It is known that a picture of the old building and a history write-up of the first fifty years of the parish’s existence - be found in the cornerstone, which was laid in place by John Laskowski and Frank Schultz.

 For months in the cold winter, parishioners sacrificed their own time and energy to do most of the needed construction work.
 On Palm Sunday, April 2, 1950, the Most Reverend John P. Treacy, Bishop of La Crosse, dedicated the new church.
 The first wedding celebrated there was that Dorothy Cychosz and William Jelinski on September 30, 1950

 Fr.
 Chester Zielinski served St. Mary’s as resident Pastor from 1947 to 1954.
 He had the courage to move the parish into the future and the vision to see the need for an up-dated place of worship where parishioners could come together happily and with pride.
 Father’s zeal went beyond the physical building of the church.
 It was his pastoral concern that enabled this living Church to grow in response to world, family, and neighbors.
 Fr.
 Chet nurtured its life of prayer.
 Parish membership grew.